eeditiones/jinks/profiles/registers/doc/README.md

 #### Browse pages for registers

-To control the number of columns in browse pages, set the css variable ` --pb-categorized-list-columns` in `resources/css/registers-theme.css`.
+To control the number of columns in the browse pages, set the CSS variable ` --pb-categorized-list-columns` in `resources/css/registers-theme.css`.
 By default it uses a two-column layout.

 #### Sidebar